2 Chronicles 17

 Notes

 The בִּירָנִיּוֹת ("fortresses" or "citadels") in verse 12 is a relatively rare word, found mostly in Chronicles and the later books.
-The עָרֵי מִסְכְּנוֹת ("store cities") were cities designated for the storage of grain, oil, wine, and military supplies -- logistical centers that supported both the civilian economy and the army.
+The עָרֵי מִסְכְּנוֹת ("store cities") were designated for the storage of grain, oil, wine, and military supplies -- logistical centers that supported both the civilian economy and the army.

 The division between Judah (three divisions, vv.
 14-16) and Benjamin (two divisions, vv.
 17-18) reflects the two-tribe composition of the southern kingdom.
 The phrase גִּבּוֹרֵי חַיִל ("mighty men of valor") recurs throughout, connecting military prowess to the same חַיִל that characterizes the king's initial self-strengthening in verse 1.